-I am a cognitive neuroscientist working at the Centre for Chronobiology in Basel, Switzerland.
-My research interests center around circadian rhythms and cognitive processing in altered states of consciousness including healthy sleep and disorders of consciousness following severe brain injury (for more details see here).
+I am a sleep scientist working at the Centre for Chronobiology in Basel, Switzerland.
+My research interests center around circadian rhythms and cognitive processing during healthy sleep and in patients with disorders of consciousness following severe brain injury.
+Currently, my main focus is the effects of artificial light on sleep, where I am specifically interested in its effects on brain processes during sleep (for more details see here).

-To study cognitive processing I use EEG as well as MEG and for studying circadian rhythms I focus on hormonal measurements (melatonin) as well as body temperature and actigraphy (i.e. a method to track human rest/activity cycles, usually with wrist-worn devices).
+To study cognitive processing I use electro- and magnetencephalography (EEG and MEG).
+To study circadian rhythms, I use hormonal measurements (i.e., melatonin) as well as body temperature and actigraphy (i.e., a method to track human rest/activity cycles).

 In my first science communication competition, which was one of the Swiss semi-finals of FameLab, I advanced to the Swiss final to be held in Bern in April.
 I really enjoyed the competition, it will definitely not have been my last ;-)…